6thmoon/HistoryFix/README.md

+After three years, five months, and two days, this issue has finally been fixed.
+Keeping this up since it still addresses other bugs and contains additional features.
+It may also be useful for people that wish to [revert to the previous version](https://github.com/risk-of-thunder/RoR2VersionSelector), since the accompanying update has been received rather poorly.

 ## Introduction

 If you've spent any significant amount of time on the run history page of the *Logbook*, then you probably have noticed a large number of missing entries.
 The current implementation limits the total number of run reports to thirty.
 However, once you exceed this threshold, the game will select a completely arbitrary entry for deletion.
 This plugin simply modifies the behavior to delete the oldest run instead.

 A configuration file (`BepInEx/config/local.fix.history.cfg`) is provided to allow the history limit to be increased or decreased as desired.
 By default, ten pages of twelve reports each will be displayed on most resolutions.
 Furthermore, information shown in the mouse-over tooltip has been expanded and entries can now be removed via the user interface.

 Additionally, a fix is included for an unrelated issue where **Eclipse** did not count towards certain achievements or victory statistics.
 The inventory display in run history and end-of-game reports will now also show the last **Equipment** held by the player.
+You can also enable an experimental feature to back up save data monthly in the directory below.

 ## Known Issues